YRF Spy Universe: Pathaan 2

-The eighth installment in the universe and sequel to Pathaan was announced in February 2024.
+The eighth installment of the shared universe and sequel to Pathaan was announced in February 2024.
 Shah Rukh Khan and Deepika Padukone will reprise their roles as Pathaan and Rubai.

 Tiger vs Pathaan

 In 2021, Salman Khan and Shah Rukh Khan were rumored to star together for a film.
 In December 2021, Salman Khan confirmed the rumors.
-In April 2023, the ninth installment of the universe Tiger vs Pathaan was announced.
+In April 2023, the ninth installment of the shared universe Tiger vs Pathaan was announced.
+The project was reported to be directed by Siddharth Anand.
+However, later in February 2026 the project was eventually shelved due to budget constraints.